What are EGMs?

 Evidence may be global or for a particular region(s).
 It may cover different types of evidence (but most examples are of effectiveness studies), and may include primary studies and systematic reviews.

 Why make evidence and gap maps?
-Because they:

 - Guide users to available high quality evidence to inform strategy and programme development